It’s been 7 years since I moved out. My mom sat there on the couch as I loaded up my car box by box.

 Change your state of mind and the how will follow.

-And be ready when God’s Universe shows you the next step.
+And be on the lookout for God to show you the next step.